-The changes in per capita health costs are not unreasonable.
 Overall, the methodology and resulting claims presented are not unreasonable.

 - (N) Actuarial Aging Factors.
 Actuarial aging factors were applied to the weighted average cost to estimate individual retiree and spouse costs by age and by gender.
 These same factors were applied to each plan option, except that no age grading applies to Medicare retirees under age 65.
+This methodology is unchanged from the prior valuation.
 Aon finds that the actuarial aging factors assumption and application are not unreasonable. - (O) Health Care Cost Trends.
 The Trust valuation utilizes a unique healthcare cost trend curve for pre-Medicare and post-Medicare medical and prescription drug claims.
-The trend rates are developed annually based on various data sources and reflect a "similar level (of trend) to other types of Medicare coverage".
+The trend rates are developed annually based on various data sources and reflect a "similar level (of trend) to other types of

+Medicare coverage".
 As a result, MAPD trend rates were not leveraged.
 Aon finds this assumption is not unreasonable.